AMEERKOTTA/IBM-Data-Analyst-Professional-Certificate/README.md

 + Modern Data Ecosystem.
 + Key Players in the Data Ecosystem.
 + Defining Data Analysis.
-+ Roles and Responsibilities of a Data Analysis.
++ Roles and Responsibilities of a Data Analysis
 +